Emery Kaison at 2024 VIC Figure Skating Championships

 Early Life & Background

-Emery Kaison Nguyen grew up in Western Sydney with his parents and older brother.
-He began high school at Hurlstone Agricultural High before transferring to Australian Christian College for online studies.
+Emery grew up in South Western Sydney with his parents and older brother.
+He began high school at Hurlstone Agricultural High before transferring to Australian Christian College for online studies and finishing his final years at Newtown High School of the Performing Arts.
 At 16, due to family conflict and violence, Emery left home and began living independently.
-He completed Year 10 at Newtown High School of the Performing Arts and later stayed in a youth refuge before transitioning to full independence.
+He later stayed in a homeless youth refuge before transitioning to full independence again.

 His journey into figure skating began unexpectedly in November 2021, during a casual ice skating outing.
 Instantly hooked, Emery quickly immersed himself in the sport and began competing just months later.
 Around this time, he also changed his name from Alan to Emery as part of embracing his identity.